-The direct beneficiaries of the Farm Credit Insurance Fund are investors in Farm Credit System debt obligations who would receive payment from the Insurance Fund in the event of System bank default.
+The direct beneficiaries of FCSIC insurance are investors in Farm Credit System debt obligations who would receive payment from the Farm Credit Insurance Fund in the event of System bank default.
 If a Farm Credit bank is unable to make a payment to investors on a Systemwide debt security, FCSIC will pay investors out of its Insurance Fund.

-Taxpayers benefit from the Farm Credit Insurance Fund by, among other ways, having a pool of available funds that would be used to support the Farm Credit System before the need to use any appropriated taxpayer money.
-FCSIC protects investors and taxpayers through sound administration of the Farm Credit Insurance Fund, ensuring that funds are available and employed to fulfill FCSIC's primary purpose.
-Investors and taxpayers also benefit from FCSIC providing an independent federal 'second set of eyes' (in addition to the primary regulator) monitoring the Farm Credit System.
+U.S. taxpayers also benefit from FCSIC's management of the Farm Credit Insurance Fund by, among other ways, having a pool of available funds that would be used to support the Farm Credit System before the need to use any appropriated taxpayer money.

+FCSIC protects investors and taxpayers through sound administration of the Farm Credit Insurance Fund, ensuring that funds are available and employed to fulfill FCSIC's purpose.
+Investors and taxpayers also benefit from FCSIC providing an independent federal 'second set of eyes' (in addition to their primary regulator) monitoring the Farm Credit System.